 - Considering the Group's determination of the level at which goodwill is tested based on our understanding of the operations of the Group's business and how independent cash inflows were generated, against the requirements of the accounting standards; - Considering the appropriateness of the value in use method applied by the Group to perform the annual test of goodwill for impairment against the requirements of the accounting standards.
 We assessed the integrity of the value in use models used, including the accuracy of the underlying calculation formulas.
-We, along with our modelling specialists, assessed the methodology applied the value in use models used;
+We, along with our modelling specialists, assessed the methodology applied in the value in use models used;

-- Challenging the feasibility of the Group's revenue and margin assumptions within the forecast cash flows in light of varying competitive conditions in the markets in which the Group operates.
+- Discount rates these are complicated in nature and vary according to the conditions and environment the specific CGUs are subject to from time to time.
+The Group's modelling is sensitive to changes in the discount rate.
+We involve our valuation specialists with the assessment. - Challenging the feasibility of the Group's revenue and margin assumptions within the forecast cash flows in light of varying competitive conditions in the markets in which the Group operates.
 We compared growth rates and terminal growth rates to published studies of industry trends and historical trends.
 We further assessed forecast cash flows against the secured value of work for those respective years and the level of secured work at similar times in previous years.
 We used our knowledge of the Group, their past performance, business and customers, and our industry experience; - Comparing the forecast cash flows contained in the value in use models to Board approved forecasts; - Assessing the accuracy of previous Group forecasting to inform our evaluation of forecasts included in the value in use models.
-We applied increased scepticism to current period forecasts in areas where previous forecasts were not achieved and/or where future uncertainty is greater or volatility is expected; - Considering the sensitivity of the models by varying key assumptions, such as forecast revenue, margins, growth rates, terminal growth rates and discount rates, within a reasonably possible range.
-We did this to identify those segments with a higher risk of impairment and to focus our further procedures; - Working with our valuation specialists, we • independently developed a discount rate range considered comparable using publicly available market data for comparable entities, adjusted by risk factors specific to the Group and the industry it operates in; - Working with our valuation specialists, we considered the deficiency of market capitalisation to the net assets of the Group, having regard to valuation cross checks; and - We assessed the Group's disclosures of the guantitative and gualitative considerations in relation to the valuation of goodwill, by comparing these disclosures to our understanding obtained from our testing and the requirements of the accounting standards.
+We applied increased scepticism to current period forecasts in areas where previous forecasts were not achieved and/or where future uncertainty is greater or volatility is expected; - Considering the sensitivity of the models by varying key assumptions, such as forecast revenue, margins, terminal growth rates and discount rates, within a reasonable possible range.
+We did this to identify those CGUs with a higher risk of impairment and to focus our further procedures; - Working with our valuation specialists, we independently developed a discount rate range considered comparable using publicly available market data for comparable entities, adjusted by risk factors specific to the Group and the industry it operates in; - Working with our valuation specialists, we considered the deficiency of market capitalisation to the net assets of the Group, having regard to valuation cross checks; and - We assessed the Group's disclosures of the quantitative and qualitative considerations in relation to the valuation of goodwill, by comparing these disclosures to our understanding obtained from our testing and the requirements of the accounting standards.